Koekelas/grunt-pandoc/README.md

 ### options

-Use this object to set the options you would normally set on the command line.
+Use this object to set the options you'd normally set on the command line.
 You should set the output file using the method described above.
 Note that not all of Pandoc's options make sense to be used in this context.

 To set an option, define a key value pair where the key is the name of the option you want to set and the value is the value you want to set it to.